 CTE and all other brain injuries are incurable, but doctors can often alleviate the symptoms with a combination of surgery and very aggressive physical therapy.

 Your Claim for Damages

 Research suggests that trauma before age 12 is much more significant with regard to CTE than trauma after age 12.
 Therefore, based on current scientific evidence, youth football organizations are most likely responsible for subsequently-diagnosed CTE injuries.
 Some prominent groups include:

 - American Youth Football.

-If you played football for one of these organizations and are currently experiencing symptoms anything like the ones described above, an attorney can refer you to a doctor who can test for CTE, usually at no upfront cost.
+If you played football for one of these organizations and are currently experiencing symptoms anything like the ones described above, a team of brain injury lawyers can refer you to a doctor who can test for CTE and other brain damage issues, usually at no upfront cost.

 Legally, these groups have a duty of care to make the activity reasonably safe for all participants.
 Sometimes, fulfilling this duty involves rules changes or other alterations that would be unpopular with some fans and/or some corporate executives.
 Nevertheless, the responsibility is clear, and a failure in this area usually means that compensation is in order.

-This compensation normally includes money for both economic damages, such as medical bills, and noneconomic damages, such as pain and suffering.
+This compensation in brain injury cases normally includes money for both economic damages, such as medical bills, and noneconomic damages, such as pain and suffering.
 Additional punitive damages are available in some cases.

 Important time deadlines apply in negligence cases, especially in situations that involve injuries which are discovered many years after the traumatic events.